 Discovery Center Aquariums

-> Featuring a touch tank and three salt water aquariums; these tanks exhibit species native to the Agua Hedionda Lagoon.
+Featuring three salt water aquariums; these tanks exhibit species native to the Agua Hedionda Lagoon.

-> The Column of Life
+The Column of Life

 Explore the ecology of the lagoon through visual, verbal and physical descriptions.
 Thanks to the North County Board Association's efforts, the column provides a clear representation of the how the lagoon function layer by layer.
 This exhibit demonstrates the importance of wetlands to many animal species and how our daily action can harm or help the lagoon.
 Ever wondered what lives in the bottom of the lagoon?
 Come visit the Column of Life to find out.